Eradev/TFS2012-DarkTheme/README.md

 Dark theme for TFS2012 for those who don't like light.

-Made to be applied with Stylish.
+Made to be applied with [Stylus](https://github.com/openstyles/stylus).